-Cattle must be identified by an official USDA approved ear tag.
-Radio frequency identification (RFID) ear tags, commonly referred to as "840 RFID tags," are strongly recommended.
-Cattle from all states must test negative for BVD-PI with results and test date noted on the CVI.
-For cattle from the New England states, New Jersey, Ohio and Pennsylvania, no additional testing (other than the BVD-PI test) is required.
-For information on other states, you can contact DAI at 518-457-3971 or check the Department website at https://agriculture.ny.gov/animals/animalimport-export.
-Vaccination for rabies is required for all cattle 4 months of January 2023 age or older on the date of admission to a fair.
+Cattle from all states must be test negative for BVD-PI with results and test date noted on the CVI.
+For cattle from the New England states, New Jersey, Ohio and Pennsylvania, no additional testing (other than the BVD-PI test and HPAI test for lactating dairy cattle) is required.
+For information on other states, you can contact DAI at 518-457-3971 or check the Department website at https://agriculture.ny.gov/animals/animal-import-export.

+Vaccination for rabies is required for all cattle 4 months of age or older on the date of admission to a fair.
 Vaccination must be within the past 12 months.
-Bovine respiratory disease complex vaccination is also required and must be documented.
+Bovine respiratory disease complex vaccination is also required.
+Vaccinations must be documented.